Vermont Lemon Law: Your Complete Legal Guide

 Beyond the lemon law, Vermont used vehicle buyers may have recourse through:

-- Federal Magnuson-Moss Warranty Act: For vehicles with unexpired warranties
+- The federal Magnuson-Moss Warranty Act for vehicles with unexpired warranties

-- Vermont Consumer Protection Act (9 V.S.A.
-Chapter 63): For unfair and deceptive practices
+- The Vermont Consumer Protection Act (9 V.S.A.
+Chapter 63) for unfair and deceptive practices

-- Common law warranty claims: Breach of express or implied warranty
+- Common law warranty claims for breach of express or implied warranty

 Leased Vehicle Coverage